how to consign

 Tag

-1. There are options to print all tags all at once or select which tags to print.
+1. There are options to print tags.

 2. Printing 10 tags at a time then tagging the 10 items helps when you are planning to add a lot of items to the sale.